ynab/ynab-api-starter-kit/README.md

 > If you get the error: Action failed with "not found deploy key or tokens" you will need to enabled read and write permissions for the github workflow.
 In your repository, go to Settings > Actions > General.
 Then scroll down to Workflow permissions.
 Select Read and write permissions then click Save.

+> If you get a 404 after deploying, you may need to configure GitHub Pages.
+Go into your repository Settings, then Pages, then under "Build and deployment" select "Deploy from a branch", then select the "gh-pages" branch and root folder, finally click Save.

 ## Code Architecture of the App

 Now that you have a sandbox to explore the YNAB API, you will want to check out the [YNAB API Documentation](https://api.ynab.com/) for more information on what can be done.